 I am trying to start a business but the name is taken on instagram and facebook, but the accounts have not posted in years, and has under 100 followers on instagram and just 2 on facebook, can that lead to trouble?

 It's possible that you may have an issue with the name.
 I'd probably look at the US Trademark database (uspto.gov) to see if anyone has filed a trademark for the name.
-If not, I'd check the database for your state's secretary of state and any fictitious business name (i.e., "doing business as" or...Read more »
+If not, I'd check the database for your state's secretary of state and any fictitious business name (i.e.,...Read more »

 The answer is probably no. Usually, a lease requires the tenant to return the property to the landlord at the end of the term in the same condition in which the tenant received it, reasonable wear and tear excluded.
 Most leases also do not allow any material alteration of the premises without the...Read more »